 Our major regeneration sites are supported by development opportunities across Medway.
 The council will promote and respond proactively to development opportunities at sites that conform to planning policy expectations.
-Other significant development sites include the Interface Land and Kitchener Barracks.
+Other significant development sites include the Interface Land and Kitchener Barracks as well as sites such as Corporation Street brought forward by mhs homes (who are proud to provide the homes for one in 20 Medway residents)